-Planning Issue or Topic Outside the Scope of the Plan Rationale Instituting a shuttle system for wilderness visitors was suggested.
-A shuttle system currently operates in summer within a portion of Sequoia National Park.
-Expanding the shuttle system to support wilderness visitors is outside the scope of this planning process.
-Some visitors feel that electronics such as GPS, portable music devices, satellite phones, and cell phones bring modern civilization into wilderness and are thus inappropriate (NPS 2011a).
-Despite the prevalence of technology in modern society, 29% of wilderness visitors who responded to a 2011 survey (Martin and Blackwell 2013) reported traveling without any hand-held technology.
-This number increased to 34% for cross-country wilderness travelers.
-The technological devices most commonly used by wilderness visitors were cameras (39.4%), smartphones (29%), GPS devices (25.5%), smart phones or tablets (19.5%), and other cell or satellite phones (21%) (Martin and Blackwell 2013).
-The visiting public may find that the use of hand-held and other electronic devices (such as personal locator beacons and satellite phones) impedes their ability to experience the solitude and self-reliance values of wilderness.
-The NPS is not considering any prohibitions of these small devices, but encourages visitors to go without the aid or support of modern technology to take full advantage of the wilderness experience.
-The Wilderness Act does not prohibit the uses of cell phones and other personal electronic devices.
-The NPS currently has no authority to restrict electronics in wilderness; however the NPS has regulations to manage noise.
-Appendix F, Wilderness Regulations and Permit The parks' wilderness character faces a number of external threats.
+Planning Issue or Topic Outside the Scope of the Plan Rationale The parks' wilderness character faces a number of external threats.
 The most challenging to deal with, and potentially the most damaging, are those outside of NPS control, such as air pollution, atmospheric contaminant deposition, and climate change (NPS 2013c).
 These external threats "include airborne contaminants such as nitrogen, sulfur, heavy metals, pesticides, and herbicides, which are concentrated along the west side of Sequoia National Park (Panek and Esperanza 2012)."
 In a study of western national parks, Sequoia and Kings Canyon ranked highest in contamination of air, vegetation, snow, and water by semi-volatile organic compounds.
 Some fish found in the Kaweah River drainage contained levels of dieldrin, DDT, and mercury high enough to pose health risks to humans and other predators (Landers et al. 2008).
 These agents that originate outside the parks degrade natural conditions in wilderness and are difficult or impossible to influence, resist, or mitigate (NPS 2013c) and are therefore outside the scope of the WSP.
-However, monitoring would continue per the Wilderness Character Monitoring (appendix C).
+However, monitoring would continue per the Wilderness Character Monitoring Strategy (appendix C).
 Natural and cultural resources management and protection is an important component of wilderness management.
 Commenters brought forward issues such as the protection and long-term maintenance of historic resources, the protection of archeological resources, and a long-term strategy to protect natural resources in wilderness.
 The WSP has taken into account the preservation and protection of natural and cultural resources, but does not outline particular strategies for the long-term management of these resources.
-However, a Resource Stewardship Strategy is in development that will address these topics.
+However, a Resource Stewardship Strategy (in development) will address these topics.